cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

     *default:*
   * `can_ip_forward`
-    Is the VM allowed to send packets with source address different to its own?
+    Whether the VM is allowed to send packets with a source address that is different to its own.

     *type:* boolean
     *default:* False
   * `use_external_resource`
-    Indicate whether the resource exists and use existing (true)  or if Cloudify should create new resource (false).
+    Indicates whether the resource exists and should be used (`true`), or if Cloudify should create new resource (`false`).

     *type:* boolean
     *default:* False